HiveHQ/HiveSdkDocs/source/index.html.md

 Make sure the values for <code>id</code> and <code>event.id</code> are unique per order/event and match what you'd save into your database.
 You'll use the same order <code>id</code> when updating this order in the future (see the update command below).
 We use <code>event.id</code>'s to keep track of orders made by different people to the same event.

 Ensure the order's <code>status</code> is correctly provided.
 Currently, there are two values for <code>status</code> that are supported:
-  - <code>started</code> Use this when a user has created an order but not yet completed it.
-We'll store the "in progress" order inside Hive.co and you can use this data to e.g. send emails to users who haven't completed their orders.
+  - <code>started</code> Use this when a user has started an order but not yet completed it.
+We'll store the "in progress" order inside Hive and you can use this data to target these users, e.g. send them "abandoned cart" reminder emails.
-  - <code>completed</code> Use this when a user has fully completed an order (payment, etc).
+  - <code>completed</code> Use this when a user has fully completed an order, e.g. after payment is confirmed.

-When a user completes an order previously created in Hive and marked as <code>started</code>, use the update call below to update its <code>status</code> and other properties
+After a user completes an order previously marked as <code>started</code> (and saved into Hive as such), use the <code>ticketingOrder.update</code> command below to update its <code>status</code> and other properties

 <aside class='notice'>
   Orders will not be saved until the user who created the order is "authenticated" via the SDK.
-In practice, this means that a <code>ticketingOrder.create</code> call will be processed immediately for users who have been "autenticated" by a previous <code>emailSignup</code> or <code>phoneNumberSignup</code> call.
-For users who weren't "authenticated" before a <code>ticketingOrder.create</code> call is made, the <code>ticketingOrder.create</code> call will be "buffered" by the SDK and processed immediately following a future call to <code>emailSignup</code> or <code>phoneNumberSignup</code> (which can potentially happen on a future separete pageview or session entirely).
+In practice, this means that a <code>ticketingOrder.create</code> command will be processed immediately for users who have been "autenticated" by a previous <code>emailSignup</code> or <code>phoneNumberSignup</code> command.
+For users who weren't "authenticated" before a <code>ticketingOrder.create</code> command is made, the <code>ticketingOrder.create</code> command will be "buffered" by the SDK and processed immediately following a future <code>emailSignup</code> or <code>phoneNumberSignup</code> command (which can potentially happen in the future on a separate pageview or session entirely).
 </aside>

 ## Update an Existing Ticketing Order